Daniel-Lasecki/System-sw-C-Daniel-Lasecki-school/Lab1/README.md

 - Commit your code to GIT repository
 - Compile, run and submit C code in Ville environment

+If you are taking the object oriented programming (OOP) course, you can skip Parts 2-3 of this lab until you have set up your environment
+(virtual machine, VSCode, Git) on OOP course.
+Do the parts 2-3 when your environment is working.
+In the meanwhile, you can proceed with the other ViLLE exercises.
+If you are not taking the OOP course, then follow the Git instructions and set up the environment.

 #### Sign up to Ville